awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/react_dotnet/Readme.md

 You can run your REST API that supports the following URLs.

-- /api/items/active - Returns all active data items from the **Work** table.
-- /api/items/archive - Returns all archive data items from the **Work** table.
+- /api/items/{state} - A GET request that returns all active or archive data items from the **Work** table.
-- /api/mod - Converts the specified data item to an archived item.
+- /api/mod/{id} - A PUT request that converts the specified data item to an archived item.
+- /api/add - A POST request that adds a new item to the database.
-- /report - Creates a report of active items and emails the report.
+- /api/report/{email} - A PUT request that creates a report of active items and emails the report.
-- /add - Adds a new item to the database.

 **Note**: The React SPA created in the next section consumes all of these URLs.